 Oreet Ashery is a UK based interdisciplinary visual artist born in Israel, whose personally and politically charged exhibitions, performances, videos and writings are highly regarded internationally.
 Ashery works on public, community, educational and participatory projects that are both politically and socially engaged, and is particularly interested in gender, race and religion, ethnicity and identity.
 Ashery was awarded the prestigious Jarman Award in 2017.

-On the occasion of his exhibition at Stanley Picker Gallery, Onkar Kular has produced a limited-edition mug playing off the aesthetics and values of co-working and creative office hub spaces.
-The edition comes in eight different designs, created by Kular in collaboration with Naho Matsuda.
+On the occasion of his exhibition Stanley Picker Creators Academy (SPCA) in 2016, Stanley Picker Fellow Onkar Kular produced this series of limited-edition mugs playing off the aesthetics and values of co-working and creative office hub spaces.
+The edition comes in eight designs each created by Kular in collaboration with Naho Matsuda.

-Dora: Dialogues on Women’s Creative Practice and Thinking is a new volume edited by David Falkner, Fiona Fisher and Jeanine Richards, published by Dorich House Museum and conceived as an ongoing platform for research and publication.
+Dora: Dialogues on Women’s Creative Practice and Thinking, edited by David Falkner, Fiona Fisher and Jeanine Richards, is published by Dorich House Museum and conceived as an ongoing platform for presenting research writing and practice.

 This special cloth-bound folder, created by Ranch Design, includes an initial suite of Dora contributions by artists Oreet Ashery and Alexis Teplin and documentation of the Stanley Picker Gallery exhibition Dora (2015), featuring works by Dora Gordine selected by artists Fiona Banner, Cullinan Richards, Hilary Lloyd and Nicole Wermers.

 All Dora Volume 1 contributions – including further pieces by Andrew Bick, Nadia Hebson, Fran Lloyd, Hilary Lloyd, Laura Mulvey and Penny Sparke – are also available to download for free at the Dorich House Museum website.